f5devcentral/f5-distributed-cloud-labs-101/application/docs/pre-work/voltconsole.rst

     .. note:: Each Volterra tenant has a unique login URL.
         If you are unsure which tenant you belong to, please post a question in the lab chat.

+    .. note:: The VoltConsole GUI has a relatively short timeout.
+This is not configurable.
+We have an enhancement request to allow this to be configured.

 #.
 Once you log in, you will need to identify your namespace.

     .. note:: It will usually be the user-part of your F5 email address with the period replaced with a hyphen.
-For example, if your F5 email address is eric.chen @ f5.com  you can find a namespace of "eric-chen."
+For example, if your F5 email address is a.hooley @ f5.com  you can find a namespace of "a-hooley."
 Please note this name and use it in later steps to make it easier for others to distinguish between resources in shared namespaces.

     .. image:: ../_static/find-namespace.png